 Name Change.
 Prior to changing its name, the MTC shall submit a request for such change to the Commission.
 Name change requests, and prior approval, shall apply to an establishment proposing a new or amending a current doing-business-as name.

+Receiverships.
+Notification and approval of receiverships provisions are detailed in 935 CMR 501.104(3).

+The Executive Director of the Commission may approve, provided the Executive Director gives the Commission timely notice of his decision:

+A Location Change;

+A Name Change;

+Any new equity owner, provided that the equity acquired is below 10%;

+Any new Executive or Director, provided that the equity acquired is below 10%;

+A reorganization, provided that the ownership and their equity does not change; and

+Receiverships, as detailed in 935 CMR 501.104(3).